vyavasthita/indian-insurance/README.md

 1. Use supervisor if required to restart the app automatically post some error in application.

-2. API documentation using swagger
+2. Use SSL for security.

 3. Serialization - I did not use any serialization library like marshmallow.
 I just used simple python dict with flask jsonify().